Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 ![Image](joshuawilinson.jpg)

-This project is related to mine because we both have projects based around musical instruments that can be accessible to anyone, not jsut those who know how to play.
+This project is related to mine because we both have projects based around musical instruments that can be accessible to anyone, not just those who know how to play.
 There is a code behind both our projects that will project sound when interaction occurs.

 ### Related project 5 ###